MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/02-transform-data-power-bi.md

 In this lab, you'll use data cleansing and transformation techniques to start shaping your data model.
 You'll then apply the queries to load each as a table to the semantic model.

-In this lab you learn how to:
+In this lab, you learn how to:

-- Apply various transformations
+- Apply various data transformations.
-- Load queries to the data model
+- Load queries to the semantic model.

 **This lab should take approximately 45 minutes.**